jackskj/terraform-pb/README.md

 Terrraform-pb allows the developer do manage their infrastructure programmatically with the language of their choice.
 ## Motivation
 1) Flexibility: Many engineers prefer to manage their infrastructure with their favorite language, rather than relying on a data definition language.
 This project allows just that.
-The developer manage his/her infrastructure by instantiating a protocall buffer object which represents a terraform resource.
+The developer can manage his/her infrastructure by instantiating a protocall buffer object which represents a terraform resource.
 2) Starting version 0.12, Terraform Core has adopted protocall buffers for communicating with each provider.
 More information [here](https://github.com/hashicorp/terraform/tree/master/docs/plugin-protocol).
 This adoption was taken to make provider development more [flexible and easier to manage](https://www.hashicorp.com/blog/announcing-the-terraform-plugin-sdk/).
 Doing the same between Terraform and end clients can be beneficial for the same reason.
 ## Notes